Three-component Bose-Einstein condensates and wetting without walls: GP theory, interfacial tensions and wetting in a three-component BEC mixture

-The interfacial tension is the surface excess grand potential of the inhomogeneous state that arises when we fix the bulk states to be two different condensates.
-For our boundary conditions, invoking the first integral of the GP equations, one derives
+The interfacial tension is the {\it excess} grand potential {\it per unit area} of the inhomogeneous state that arises when the bulk states are fixed to be two different components.
+That is, for a one-dimensional inhomogeneity,

+Note that the counterterm $P$ ensures that the integrand vanishes in the coexisting bulk phases at $x = \pm\infty$, so that $\gamma$ is indeed a finite ``excess" quantity, which picks up contributions in the interfacial zone and not in the bulk.

 Virtually exact expressions have been derived for two-component $\gamma_{ij}$ \cite{Bar,VS}.
-High-precision numerical computations provide $\gamma_{12(3)}$ as well as the $\gamma_{ij}$.
-However, we can capture the same physics by a simple analytic calculation, an extension to three components of the double-parabola approximation (DPA), which has proven to be reliable for two-component BEC \cite{Istatic}.
-The error in the DPA wetting phase boundary, as compared with the exact one in GP theory, is less than 10$\%$ (see Fig.5 in \cite{Istatic}).
-Furthermore, from a comparison with precise GP computations for the pair-wise two-component quantity $\gamma_{13} + \gamma_{23} - \gamma_{12}$ (see Fig.4c in \cite{JS}) we infer that the error in our DPA wetting phase boundaries for three-component BEC is less than $10\%$ as well.

-Since we assume strong segregation between 1 and 2, we consider the limit $K_{12} \rightarrow \infty$, in which 1 and 2 are mutually impenetrable.
-This does not curtail the panoply of wetting phenomena since 1 and 3, and also 2 and 3 are mutually penetrable.
-The resulting nonwet and wet order parameter profiles are illustrated in Fig.\ref{fig:nonwetandwetinterface}.
+For our purposes, high-precision numerical integrations provide $\gamma_{12(3)}$ as well as the $\gamma_{ij}$.
+For example, for component 1 at $x = -\infty$, which is indicated with ``$-\infty,1$" in the lower integration limit, and component 2 at $x = \infty$, indicated with ``$\infty,2$", with no surfactant present ($\tilde \psi_3=0$), and using the first integral \eqref{first integral} to eliminate the potential terms in the grand potential density \eqref{eq:Omega}, one arrives at the integral